 The Great Fire of London

 We have been learning about the events of the Great Fire of London in 1666.
 First we sequenced the events and acted them out.
 Then we made models of the houses from Pudding Lane (where the fire started).
 After we invited the local fire service to help us safely set fire to our models and watch how the fire spread.
-They then safely put out the fire for us.
-We then had a chance to sit inside a real fire engine!
-The firefighters showed us the equipment around the engine and we had the opportunity to ask questions relating to fire safety.
-Following this we are writing a non-chronological report containing all of the information we have learned about this event!
+They then bravely put out the fire for us.
+Following this we have written a non-chronological report containing all of the information we have learned about this event!

 This term we are focusing on exploring different habitats and our local environment.
 Our English work is linked to the story 'Meerkat Mail' by Emily Gravett featuring Sunny the meerkat and the mischievous jackal who travel to different habitats around the world.
 This links to our Science focus on habitats and microhabitats and the animals who live there.